MicrosoftDocs/Viva/Viva/sales/introduction.md

 ## Role requirements

 If you are using Dynamics 365 Sales as your CRM system, users must be assigned either Sales Manager or Salesperson security role to use Viva Sales.
+You can also create a custom security role and assign minimum privileges to use Viva Sales.
+More information, [Minimum privileges required to use Viva Sales](install-viva-sales.md#minimum-privileges-required-to-use-viva-sales).

 > [!NOTE]
 > If you've assigned a security role to a user, ask the user to sign out of Viva Sales and then sign in again for the security role changes to be reflected appropriately.